stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 such instruments or suggestions of instruments as here loomed up on every hand through the burying dust and cobwebs of a century and a half, in many cases evidently shattered as if by the ancient raiders.
-For many of the chambers seemed wholly untrodden by modern feet, and must have represented the earliest and most obsolete phases of Joseph Curwen&rsquo;s experimentation.
+For many of the chambers seemed wholly untrodden by modern feet, and must have represented the earliest and most obsolete phases of Joseph Curwen's experimentation.
 Finally there came a room of obvious modernity, or at least of recent occupancy.
 There were oil heaters, bookshelves and tables, chairs and cabinets, and a desk piled high with papers of varying antiquity and contemporaneousness.
 Candlesticks and oil lamps stood about in several places; and finding a